Cappello alpino: Description

-The colors are the same as found on the Italian flag of the Kingdom of Italy.
+The colours are the same as found on the Italian flag of the Kingdom of Italy.
 Soldiers of the Mountain Artillery units were issued a green tuft with a black patch in the middle onto which the number of their battery was written in yellow.
-Officers below the rank of general and non-commissioned officers wear a golden colored metal wrap and generals a silver colored metal wrap instead of the nappina.
-Later further nappinas were issued in various colors and forms.
+Officers below the rank of general and non-commissioned officers wear a golden-coloured metal wrap and generals a silver-coloured metal wrap instead of the nappina.
+Later further nappinas were issued in various colours and forms.

 Alpini

 For an overview of the nappinas of all Alpini battalions see the main article about the Alpini.

 Today the following units continue to carry the nappina: